VenketeshPanda/IOFactoryAssignment2/README.md

 Intuition:

--> At the first look at the question, I thought of going with greedy approach.
+-> When I first approached the problem, I thought of going with the greedy approach.
 Taking the property which has the highest earnings in a given time.
-But under some condition it failed.
+But under some conditions it failed.

 -> So, I thought of trying out all the combinations of the properties and come up with the solution which gave the maximum earnings.